sdsc-ordes/demo-biomedit-workflow/README.md

 `git clone https://github.com/SDSC-ORD/demo_biomedit_workflow.git && cd demo_biomedit_workflow`

-### New

-Commands to interact with the workflow will be defined as different [Nextflow profiles](https://www.nextflow.io/docs/latest/config.html#config-profiles) with the following commands:
+To interact with the workflow for development or production, we use different [Nextflow profiles](https://www.nextflow.io/docs/latest/config.html#config-profiles) as follows:

-* `prod-run`: Run the containerized workflow using the latest commit on the repository remote and containers from the private registry.
+* `nextflow run -profile prod main.nf`: Run the containerized workflow using the latest commit on the repository remote and containers from the private registry.
-* `dev-run`: Run the containerized workflow using the workflow file in the current directory and publicly available containers defined in `conf/containers.yaml`.
+* `nextflow run -profile dev main.nf`: Run the containerized workflow using the workflow file in the current directory and publicly available containers defined in `conf/containers.yaml`.
-* `get_in`: Start the nextflow container and open an interactive shell inside.

 ## License